bpfverif/agni/README.md

 --------------------------------------------------------------------------------

-## Automatically extracting the semantics of the Linux kernel's C code to SMT (15-25 minutes)
+## Automatically extracting the semantics of the Linux kernel's C code to SMT (25 minutes)

-Here, we demonstrate our tool can be used to *automatically* extract the semantics of the kernel's C code as described in our paper(§5).
-This experiment produces all bpf instruction encodings for kernel version 5.9 for reviewing purposes.
-We later specify how to extract semantics for any kernel version from 4.14 onwards.
+Here, we demonstrate how our tool can be used to *automatically* extract the semantics of the Linux Kernel verifier's C code as described in our paper (§5).
+Our tool produces the first-order logic formula (in [SMT-LIB](https://smtlib.cs.uiowa.edu/papers/smt-lib-reference-v2.6-r2021-05-12.pdf) format) for the abstract semantics defined in Linux Kernel for each eBPF instruction.
+For this review, we will use kernel v5.9

 ### Run the script

 ```
 cd llvm-to-smt
-python3 generate_encodings.py --llvmdir "/usr/lib/llvm-12" --kernver 5.9 --outdir encodings --logdir log_dir --kernbasedir /home/matan/test/linux-stable --scriptsdir /home/matan/bpfverif/cav23-artifact/llvm-to-smt/llvm-passes
+python3 generate_encodings.py --llvmdir /usr/lib/llvm-12 --kernver 5.9 --outdir ~/bpf_encodings --logdir ~/bpf_encodings --kernbasedir ~/linux-stable --scriptsdir ~/llvm-to-smt/llvm-passes
 ```